 • Account minimum: $0

-SoFi Invest is a versatile stock market app that allows you to use automated investing services or make self-directed investment choices with stock, ETF and cryptocurrency trades.
-The well-known brand in the personal finance space recently entered into the investing world by offering free trades on stocks, ETFs, cryptos and more.
-SoFi doesn’t offer options trading or mutual funds.
+SoFi Invest is a versatile stock market app that allows you to use robo-investing services or make self-directed investment choices with stock and ETF trades.
+The well-known brand in the personal finance space recently entered into the investing world by offering no-commission trades on stocks, ETFs, and more.
+SoFi doesn’t offer mutual funds.

 The company wants to serve all customers interested in improving their financial situation alongside participating in their other personal finance products like refinanced student loans, money management, credit cards and more.

-If you’d like to start investing through SoFi’s brokerage services, they offer an added incentive for using a robo-advisor through their platform: free stocks to get you started.
+If you’d like to start investing through SoFi’s brokerage services, they offer an added incentive for using a robo-advisor through their platform: bonus stocks to get you started.

-Learn more about their taxable accounts (retirement accounts, too!) to get you started down the automated investing path and build your diversified portfolio.
+Learn more about their taxable accounts (retirement accounts, too!) to get you started down the robo-investing path and build your diversified portfolio.

 Related: 8 Best Stock Tracking Apps [Investment Portfolio Management]